Particle Statistics, Frustration, and Ground-State Energy

+The proof of the strict inequality is based on the Perron-Frobenius theorem, which requires the irreducibility of the matrix.
+For spinless particles and spinful particles with finite $U_j$'s, when the lattice is connected, any pair of occupation number basis states $|\Phi^{a}\rangle$ and $|\Phi^{b}\rangle$ of the many-particle problem are connected by consecutive application of particle hoppings.
+This implies the irreducibility of the matrix representing the many-body Hamiltonian.
 However, in the case of spinful system with $U_j=+\infty$, connectivity of the lattice does not guarantee the irreducibility of the many-body Hamiltonian matrix.
 An illustrative example is the Hubbard model with $U_j = +\infty$ at half filling.
-Each site is occupied by a particle with either spin up or spin down; there are many basis states corresponding different spin configurations.
-However, since there is no empty site and double occupancy with spin up and down particles is forbidden, each basis state is not connected by hopping to any other basis state.
+Each site is occupied by a particle with either spin up or spin down; there are many occupation-number basis states corresponding to different spin configurations.
+However, since there is no empty site, and double occupancy with spin up and down particles is forbidden, each basis state is not connected by hopping to any other basis state.
 Therefore, in order to prove the strict inequality, we need some additional condition which guarantees the irreducibility of the Hamiltonian matrix.
 In fact, the irreducibility of the Hamiltonian matrix at $U_j=+\infty$, and application of the Perron-Frobenius theorem were discussed earlier by Tasaki~\cite{tasaki-1989, tasaki-1998} in the context of Nagaoka's ferromagnetism.
-Nagaoka's ferromagnetism is a mechanism of ferromagnetism in the Hubbard model with a single hole with $U_j = + \infty$, and can be understood as a consequence of the Perron-Frobenius theorem.
+Nagaoka's ferromagnetism is a mechanism of ferromagnetism in the Hubbard model with a single hole doped into the half filling with $U_j = + \infty$, and can be understood as a consequence of the Perron-Frobenius theorem.
 For that, the irreducibility of the Hamiltonian matrix in a certain basis is required.
 In Ref.~\onlinecite{tasaki-1998}, a sufficient condition for the irreducibility was presented: if the entire lattice is connected by exchange bonds, then the Hamiltonian matrix in the occupation number basis is irreducible.
-Here ``exchange bond'' is defined by a pair of sites which belongs to a loop of length three or four, and the whole lattice remains connected via nonvanishing hopping amplitudes even when the two sites are removed.
+Here ``exchange bond''~\cite{tasaki-1998} is defined by a pair of sites which belongs to a loop of length three or four, and the whole lattice remains connected via nonvanishing hopping amplitudes even when the two sites are removed.
 Thus we obtain